Plugins

 Compile

-For web projects, the code is compiled to WebAssembly using createLib and buildWasm function.
-As a result of the compilation, the following files are generated in the temp directory:
+For web projects, the code is compiled to WebAssembly using createLib and buildWasm functions.
+The build output filenames now embed the target descriptor (for example myapp-wasm-wasm32-st-release.browser.js) and are accessible via the target object's jsName, wasmName, and dataTxtName fields.
+As a result of the compilation, the following files are generated in the build directory and should be moved to the appropriate location to complete the build process:

 Here is a minimal example: